arfonso01/Btdigcsv/README.md

 # Btdigcsv

-A simple script that exports the results of [btdig ](https://btdig.com/) to a csv. \
+A simple script that exports the results of [btdig ](https://btdig.com/) to csv file. \
 Works for trackers that use a naming structure like 'movie [trackerName]'

 ## Dependencies